nicucalcea/RAISE/README.md

                        cols = c("Building", "Country", "Developer", "Year built", "Height in metres"))
 ```

-As mentioned before, GPT-3.5 is a language model, not a factual search
+As mentioned above, GPT-3.5 is a language model, not a factual search
 engine.
 While the data can be correct, there’s a chance it is not and it
 needs to manually checked.
 This is just an experiment.